Breweries, Bars and Food 2022

 Magpie Brewery started in 2006.
 Since then production has steadily increased, and in 2017 the modest 6 brewery barrel plant was upgraded, they can now produce up to 20 barrels per brew.
 The heart and soul of their beer comes from a love of the craft and passion for using the finest British ingredients - all using 100% renewable electricity.

 Based at the historic Trent Navigation Inn, they use the finest quality ingredients, superior brewery methods and state-of-the-art equipment to produce their beers.
 Their ethos is to create the finest cask ales and exciting keg beers, which fans of all types of beer enjoy.

-Since becoming our Sneinton Market neighbours about a year ago, these guys have not stopped producing great beer.
-As the name suggests, they have been re-inventing classic beer styles with modern techniques, and they’re currently sat comfortably as the sixth best brewery in England according to Untappd.
+Since becoming our Sneinton Market neighbours, these guys have not stopped producing great beer.
+As the name suggests, they have been re-inventing classic beer styles with modern techniques, and they’re currently sat comfortably as one of the best breweries in England according to Untappd.

 Award winning beer from Salford.Their core range of pale beers with regularly updated recipes and differing hops are complemented by one offs - where their innovation and creativity really shines through.

 Hailing from Stirchley, Birmingham, with a reputation for producing innovative vegan beers without fining or filtering, although no longer from the original set up in Josh’s Mum’s greenhouse.